Securing a work permit is something you should be very careful of when working in Bali or employing a foreign national there.

 The patience of Balinese immigration officers came to an end and working on a tourist visa is a risk that no company or individual should take.

-Unravelling the Myths about a Work Permit
+Unravelling the Myths about Work Permit in Bali

 Outsourcing the procedure will save you the precious time, and we will make sure that a foreign national will join your team in Bali as soon as possible.